musicclassification/musicclassification.github.io/index.md

 As we can see for the above graphs, on our untransformed dataset we get on average just over 40% accuracy.
 This is quite a decent amount as we are picking out of a large number of genres and music within genres can be quite different as seen by our earlier analysis.

 Random Forest Classifier: For the second of the three supervised learning approaches, we used a random forest classifier.
-Here are the results the first test we did utilized untransformed features and the results were as follows:
+The first test we did utilized untransformed features and the results were as follows:
 ![RFC Untransformed Features](/assets/6.jpg "RFC Untransformed Features")

 We then tried using the post transformation features and the results were as follows: